UniversalViewer/universalviewer/CONFIG.md

 ##### termsOfUseEnabled
 **Type**: `boolean`
 **Default**: `true`
-Determines if terms of use are enabled.
+Determines if a terms of use link is included in the share and download dialogues.

 ##### tokenStorage
 **Type**: `string`